GeneralLibrary/GeneralUpdate.Tools/README.md

 ![](imgs/GeneralUpdate_h.png)

 Generalupdate.tool is a subsidiary project of GeneralUpdate, based on.
 NET 8 WPF writing.
 Helps you generate differential patch packs and OSS version profiles.
+Everyone is welcome to submit issues and PR.

 | function                         | Supported or not | note                                                         |
 | -------------------------------- | ---------------- | ------------------------------------------------------------ |